MantraDAO/mdao-docs/docs/guides/staking/om.md

 ---
 id: om
 title: Staking OM
 ---

 #### How to Stake OM

 We’ve developed an easy to use interface to make the experience as effortless as possible, so earning daily passive rewards is as easy as just a few clicks of a button!

-Access the MANTRA DAO platform at: [app.mantradao.com](https://app.mantradao.com/staking)
+Access the latest MANTRA DAO platform at: [app.mantradao.com](https://app.mantradao.com/staking)

+or access the legacy MANTRA DAO platform at: [legacy.mantradao.com](https://legacy.mantradao.com/staking)

+This guide is based on legacy staking user interface, but the proccess is the same.

 1. In order to start staking you must first connect your web wallet: